Tight security for J'Ouvert Festival and West Indian Day parade in Brooklyn

-The NYPD has tight security measures in place for the festival in Crown Heights that are designed to curb the violence that has plagued the event in the past.
+The NYPD implemented tight security measures for the festivities in Crown Heights that were designed to curb the violence that has plagued the event in the past.

+On Monday morning police said one gun was recovered during the celebration but no major incidents were reported.

 Participants and spectators will be screened for weapons and alcoholic beverages at 13 secure entry points, as well as along the two-mile parade route.